brilliancebitcoin/nostrgram/README.md

 * [ ] nip05 support (domain-based checkmarks)
 * [ ] nip07 support (likes and reactions)
 * [ ] dark mode
+* [ ] investigate why new messages sometimes say they happened 12 months ago (this seems more prevalent on mobile)